okohll/abdocs/content/docs/integrations/_index.md

 description: Using the API and other data IO options to extract data from agileBase and/or connect with third party systems
 ---

-There are a number of ways to gextract data from agileBase, whether manually for an individual's use or programatically for integration with other systems.
+There are a number of ways to extract data from agileBase, whether manually for an individual's use or programatically for integration with other systems.

 There are also multiple ways other than the user interface to enter data into agileBase.

 ## Outgoing Data